rstyczynski/CacheApp/README.md

 # Start & verify

 Start of GAR service results in spawning number of Coherence threads.
-Note that each set ot threads is separated from another GAR by (a) classloader and (b) prefix added to thread name.
-It physically separates service from other applicstions running in WebLogic server.
+Note that each set of threads is separated from another GAR by (a) class loader and (b) prefix added to thread name.
+It physically separates service from other applications running in WebLogic server.

 ## 1. Start CacheNodeSpring-1.0.0-SNAPSHOT application in WebLogic console

 Use WebLogic console to start CacheNodeSpring-1.0.0-SNAPSHOT application.
 It will start Coherence service threads.
-Note that Soherence threads will have in its name :trivial-scope: what is a service communication scope defined in cache config files.
+Note that Coherence threads will have in its name :trivial-scope: what is a service communication scope defined in cache config files.

 After start you should see lines similar to presented below in server's log.